Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 For a more vineyard-centric experience, spend the day exploring another Sonoma County appellation, the Dry Creek Valley.
 Drive North on Dry Creek Road and you'll discover a mix of high-end, high-design wine castles and mom-and-pop charmers.

 Once on Dry Creek Road, you'll soon see road signs pointing you in so many directions, you may not know which way to look.
-At Mauritson Winery you can sample everything from Cabernet to Rose.
+At Mauritson Wines you can sample everything from Cabernet to Rose.
 Less than a mile away, the family-owned Dry Creek Vineyard offers a variety of tasting experiences, lovely picnic grounds, warm hospitality, and free Wi-Fi.

 A bit further up Dry Creek Road, don't miss the Dry Creek General Store, which sells fresh deli sandwiches and other goodies perfect for a vineyard picnic.